StoreConnect/storeconnect-ontologies-api/tools/dynamic-visualization-server/README.md

 #### Visualize a StoreConnect's ontology

-To visualize a StoreConnect's ontology, please follow the steps below:
+To visualize a StoreConnect's ontology, please import it and customize its visualization as described below.

+##### Import ontology

 1. Access to the VisualDataWeb's VOWL interface by browsing to `<docker host>:8080/webvowl`
 2. Get the StoreConnect's ontology IRI by using the URL provided by the [raw Github version](https://stackoverflow.com/questions/4604663/download-single-files-from-github) of your ontology